10 Family Friendly Alternatives to Center Parcs for you to consider

 Claire from Tin Box Traveller visited with her family and tells us that Hendra Holiday Park has two swimming pools: the Oasis indoor fun pool with three slides, water features and family-friendly, clean changing rooms; and a large, heated outdoor pool.

-For younger kids there’s a warmer splash area and mini slide.
-There’s a full daily programme of family entertainment even outside of the school holidays.
+There’s also a full daily programme of family entertainment even outside of the school holidays.
 You can read Claire’s full review of Hendra Holiday Park here.

 8. Calvert Trust, Kielder, Northumberland

 Each chalet is detached and in their own private plot with individual car parking.
-Chalets are either situated by the riverside as ours was or up a small hill next to the play park with beautiful countryside views.
+Chalets are either situated by the riverside (as ours was) or up a small hill next to the play park with beautiful countryside views.

 *Photo Credit to North East Family Fun

 9. Clydey Cottages, Pembrokeshire

-According to Cathy from Mummy Travels Clydey Cottages tucked away in the Pembrokeshire countryside, promises to be the kind of place which takes away the stresses of small people and leaves just the fun.
+According to Cathy from Mummy Travels, Clydey Cottages, tucked away in the Pembrokeshire countryside, promises to be the kind of place which takes away the stresses of small people and leaves just the fun.

 To read Cathy’s full review and recommendation of Clydey Cottages just click here